KirillDogadin-std/Lab-Semantic/README.md

 python code/main.py --data data/D_Y_15K_V1/ --method ITC --mode TransE
 ```

 You can redirect output to file with `> log.txt`.
-After run is finished, see the log in the created `./log.txt`
+When run is finished, see the log in the created `./log.txt` file.

 **Running with smaller dataset**

-- The repository contains the directory `/mock_data` - it can be specified as `training_data` field in `args.json` file.
+- The repository contains the directory `mock_data/` - it can be specified as `dataset_path`.
-- please, adjust the following fields of learning rates in `args.json` (due to the significantly smaller dataset):
+- Please adjust the following fields of learning rates in `args.json` (due to the significantly smaller dataset):
   ```
     "learning_rate": 0.1,
     "relation_learning_rate": 0.1,
     "ITC_learning_rate": 0.1
   ```
-- then run as described above.
+- Then run the code as described above.
-- note that it's possible to generate other 'small' datasets with scripts provided in the same directory.
+- Note that it's possible to generate other 'small' datasets with scripts provided in the same directory.
 You can address the README in this directory.
-  - If the RAM is still not sufficient, you need to regenerate the dataset (perhaps even a couple of times, as it runs with randomizations).
+  - If the RAM is still not sufficient, you need to regenerate the dataset (perhaps even a couple of times, as it runs with randomization).
-  - for different datasets different learning rates (`args.json`) work out differently.
+  - For different datasets use different learning rates in `args.json`.

 ### Scenarios of runs
 #### Ideal scenario